NCX-Programming/RNGTool/README.md

 ## System Requirements
 - At least macOS 11.3 or higher
 ## Installation
 GitHub Actions automatically builds RNGTool and then creates a DMG installer for it every time we push a commit.
 You can access those from [here](https://github.com/NCX-Programming/RNGTool/actions).
 You will have to Right Click > Open the first time you try and run the program in order to get past Gatekeeper, as unfortunately these binaries are not signed.
+An auto-generated checksum is also available if you'd like to verify the file before installing it.